rust-lang/rust/src/doc/book/src/casting-between-types.md

 make assumptions about the way that multiple underlying structures are implemented.
 For this, we need something more dangerous.

-The `transmute` function is provided by a [compiler intrinsic][intrinsics], and what it does is very simple, but very scary.
+The `transmute` function is very simple, but very scary.
 It tells Rust to treat a value of one type as though it were another type.
 It does this regardless of the typechecking system, and completely trusts you.

-[intrinsics]: intrinsics.html

 In our previous example, we know that an array of four `u8`s represents a `u32` properly, and so we want to do the cast.
 Using `transmute` instead of `as`,